Migration Plans: Sites

 Browser-based sign-in: Users enter their credentials and complete authentication through an embedded web browser.
 This option may be similar to how you usually authenticate to Tableau.

 Username and password sign-in: Users authenticate through the Content Migration Tool instead of an embedded browser window.
 This option passes credentials to the server using Tableau REST APIs.
-You can use username and password sign-in to authenticate to migration plans created before version 2020.3 and when troubleshooting issues that prevent the use of browser-based sign-in.
+You can use username and password sign-in to troubleshoot issues that prevent the use of browser-based sign-in.

 A link to Add or edit saved connections is displayed at the bottom of the Content Migration Tool, and when signing in to the source and destination sites.
 Clicking this link will open the Manage Tableau Connections window.